angular/benchpress/README.md

     Canary)
  1. Browse to `localhost:3339`

-The benchpress library adds an array to the global `bp` object called "benchmarkSteps," which is where a benchmark should push benchmark configuration objects.
+The benchpress library adds an array to the global `bp` object called "steps," which is where a benchmark should push benchmark configuration objects.
 The object should contain a `name`, which is what the benchmark shows up as in the report, and a `fn`, which is the function that gets evaluated and timed.